bensalahhoussam/lung_segmentation/README.md

-The improved dice loss called weighted dice loss (W_Dice loss). this loss function gives a small weight to the background area of the label, so the background area will be added to the calculation when calculating dice loss , it's same idea as label smoothing so it can ensure that dice loss is used to address the unbalanced sample distribution problem and it can deeply mine the information in the positive and negative samples.
+The improved dice loss called weighted dice loss (W_Dice loss). this loss function gives a small weight to the background area of the label, so the background area will be added to the calculation when calculating dice loss , it's same idea as label smoothing so it can ensure that dice loss is used to address the unbalanced sample distribution problem and it can deeply mine the information in the positive and negative samples pixels by softens the one hot type hard label, which reduces the confidence of the positive samples in the label and increases the confidence of the negative samples.

 ![Screenshot 2022-10-07 103039](https://user-images.githubusercontent.com/112108580/194523771-3fd3cfba-7e13-40cf-8521-eb7d92ca16f0.png)